ysstudio22/Resources/Resources.md

 - [Learn CSS](https://web.dev/learn/css/)

     :+1: What I liked about this site:
-    The site is structured into clearly labelled units with an accompanying article that could read about the topic.
-The article goes into detail about the topic.
-It also help that there is a table of contents at the top of the article.
-The article also has visual examples that allow for simple understanding.
+    The site is structured into clearly labelled units with an accompanying article.
+The article goes into enough detail.
+It also help that there is a table of contents at the top of the article which makes navigation easy and visual examples that allow for simple understanding.

     ![Learn CSS](https://github.com/ysstudio22/Resources/blob/f285787d08591f0f400d19331132ee87de81d175/Assets/Learn%20CSS.JPG)